Heating in Rental Housing: What Are The Rules?

 The first thing to check (if you don’t already know) is who’s responsible for heating your apartment — your landlord or you?
-This information should be in your lease.
+This information can be found in your lease.

 If your landlord is responsible for heating

 There’s no “official” date at which your landlord must start heating your apartment.
-And, in most municipalities, there’s no specific outdoor temperature at which landlords must turn on the heat.
+Nor is there a specific outdoor temperature at which landlords must turn on the heat.

 If you’re responsible for heating

 If your lease states that you are responsible for heating your apartment, you decide when to turn on the heat.
-However, your landlord must provide you with a heating system that works properly and can provide adequate heat to all the rooms in your place.
+Your landlord must provide you with a heating system that works properly and that can provide adequate heat to all the rooms in your place.

 You can choose how much or little you wish to heat.
 But you must ensure that the heat is adequate to prevent damage to the apartment, such as pipes freezing and bursting.
 This is especially important to keep in mind if you will be away from the apartment.